Yan Hong-sen

-Yan Hong-sen (顏鴻森 (Yán Hóngsēn); born 12 February 1951) is a Taiwanese academic and politician.
+Yan Hong-sen (顏鴻森 (Yán Hóngsēn); born 12 February 1951) is a Taiwanese engineering professor and politician.
 He was a Minister without Portfolio in the Executive Yuan from 2015 to 2016.

 Education

-Yan obtained his bachelor's degree in mechanical engineering from National Cheng Kung University (NCKU) in 1973.
-He then obtained his master's and doctoral degrees in mechanical engineering from University of Kentucky in 1977 and Purdue University in 1980, respectively.
+Yan graduated from National Cheng Kung University (NCKU) with a bachelor's degree in mechanical engineering in 1973.
+He then earned a Master of Science (M.S.) in mechanical engineering from the University of Kentucky in 1977 and his Ph.D. in mechanical engineering from Purdue University in 1980.

-In order to understand the contents of ancient literature and the development of ancient machinery, he enrolled in the Chinese Department of Tunghai University at the age of seventy.
+In order to understand the contents of ancient literature and the development of ancient machinery, he later enrolled in the Chinese Department of Tunghai University at the age of seventy.

 Academic career

 Upon the end of his studies in the United States, Yan returned to the Department of Mechanical Engineering of NCKU as associate professor from 1980 to 1984, department head from 1986 to 1987 and Vice President from 2011 to 2015.
 Yan received ASME's Engineer-Historian Award in 2021.